 Here is a link to the online archive of photographs; we hope you will enjoy browsing through and find images of delight and usefulness.

-Double-click the blue folder icon for an instant slide-show; single-click it to display its list of photographs that you then can view or download.
+Double-click the link for an instant slide-show; single-click it to display its list of photographs that you then can view or download.

 Please send any enquiries to [email protected]

 A research note from the SLHS digital archive added March 2018.
 Copyright